GitMje/gitmje.github.io/_posts/2018-09-07-azure-event-grid.md

 date:       2018-09-07 20:08:00
 author:     Michael Erpenbeck
 summary:    Azure Event Grid
-categories: DevOps Azure
+categories: Azure
 thumbnail:  jekyll
 tags:
  - azure
  - devops
 ---

-When I was at [That Conference](https://www.thatconference.com/) a last month in an open space session, I learned about a relatively new offering called [Azure Event Grids](https://azure.microsoft.com/en-us/resources/videos/introducing-azure-event-grid/).
-A couple of the guys in the open space had only been using it for a couple of months but showed me how it is revolutionizing how they use their Azure subscriptions.
+When I was at [That Conference](https://www.thatconference.com/) last month, I learned about a relatively new offering called [Azure Event Grids](https://azure.microsoft.com/en-us/resources/videos/introducing-azure-event-grid/).
+I learned about it in an open space session.
+A couple of the guys in the session had only been using it for a couple of months but showed me how it is revolutionizing how they use their Azure subscriptions.
 They described it as an 'If this then that' ([IFTTT](https://ifttt.com/)) approach to Azure.

 Here's a really good intro [video](https://www.youtube.com/watch?v=p8ia7J4Y7tI&feature=youtu.be) on the subject.